JacobHP/NLP_Election_2020/README.md

 # NLP_Election_2020
-NLP on US election tweets
+NLP on US election tweets.

+Clustering using HDBSCAN and OPTICS.